|

 futures contract, or

-(B) any interest rate swap, currency swap, basis swap, interest
+(B) any interest rate swap,

 rate cap, interest rate floor,